DSprtn/GTFO_VR_Plugin/README.md

 	Full VR controller based aiming (including fancy laserpointer)

-	Main menu, map UI and terminal working correctly in VR Single or double handed aiming
+	Main menu, map UI and terminal working correctly in VR

+	Single or double handed aiming

+	Snap turn

 	Custom programmer art VR UI

 ## Known issues:

-	Rejoining might not work correctly --- please send me output logs that can be found under AppData\LocalLow\10 Chambers Collective\GTFO\output_log.txt if it happens to you!
+	Rejoining might not work correctly sometimes --- please send me the output log that can be found under AppData\LocalLow\10 Chambers Collective\GTFO\output_log.txt if it happens to you!

-	No snap turn (Coming in the next version!)

 ## Want to contribute?